UBU honoring owner of Clean Sweep 23 for her community service work

 Antonio Hash is the founder of UBU Gospel Entertainment.
 The red carpet award show honors people in the star city for their contributions to others.

 "A lot of times people get recognized on a national platform.
 It's people directly in our city who never get recognized for the things that they do.
-Unselfishly, extraordinary people," said Hash.
+Unselfish, extraordinary people," said Hash.

 “I was watching another award show live and I was like we need that same opportunity here,” said Hash.